6 Health Benefits Of Taking Baths

-One of the warm bath's better qualities is as a treatment for symptoms is its function for winter cold-sufferers.
+One of the most interesting potential benefits of baths, says Dr. Paz, is "reducing cold and flu symptoms."
 We can't make the common cold vanish, but getting yourself submerged in hot water targets two different elements of cold-management: steam therapy and overall body temperature.

 The inhalation of steam is an excellent remedy for cold-induced misery.
 It clears out the nasal passages while reducing inflammation, and a steamy bath is a great source of the stuff.
 And it's recommended that you keep yourself warm when you're suffering from a virus: a 2011 study showed that elevated body temperature actually helps certain elements of your immune system to function more efficiently, helping you fight off infections and general nasties.
 A warm bath makes your immune system work better.

 If you have chronic pain related to arthritis, fibromyalgia, or muscular low back issues, this one may actually be a godsend: using average table salt in your next bath can really help to reduce the amount of pain you get in your joints.
 The discovery, made by scientists in 2012, shows that a saltwater bath takes a lot of the pain out of inflammation-based syndromes.

 The reason?
 Salt reduces swelling in cells by dehydrating them, and acts as an inhibitor of the inflammation that causes pain.
 Interestingly, salt baths are one of the most ancient on the planet, beloved by the ancient Greeks and made into a full-blown industry in the 1700s in Europe.
 Clearly, salt baths for pain relief have been a thing for thousands of years, but it's only now that we're understanding why.